cmksoftdev/ATOM/Docs/docu.md

         }
     }
 ```
+The function intermediateStep is to decode some parts.
+It gets the whole byte array and has to return a byte array.

 ### Creating assembly package
 Now we need to create a zip archiv, containing the assemblies we want to execute, and the config file.